Victory Arch: Location

 The two sets of arches mark the entrances to an area known as Zawra Park.
 In 1986 (two years before the war's end) the government of Iraq began the construction of a festival and parade ground in Zawra Park, near the extensive presidential complex in the center of Baghdad.
 Known as Grand Festivities Square, it comprised a large parade ground, an extensive review pavilion and a large reflecting pool.
 The surrounding grassy areas hosted Iraqis during military parades.
 Adding to the festive appeal of the grounds were three refreshments booths that sold ice cream, cold beverages, and candy.

 Three monuments were constructed to remember Iraq's pain and suffering as a consequence of the eight-year war.
 The Victory Arch was the last of the three structures to be built, and it followed on from the construction of the Monument to the Unknown Soldier, (1982) and Al-Shaheed Monument (1983).
 The three monuments form a unit.

-The official name of the arches, the Swords of Qādisiyyah, is an allusion to the historical Battle of al-Qādisiyyah, when Arab armies defeated Sassanid Iran (Persia) in the 7th-century, and captured their capital, Ctesiphone where an arch marks the entrance to the ancient Imperial Palace.
+The official name of the arches, the Swords of Qādisiyyah, is an allusion to the Battle of al-Qadisiyyah in 636 CE, when Arab armies defeated the Sasanian Empire and captured their capital of Ctesiphon, where an arch marks the entrance to the ancient imperial palace.
 Zawra Park was home to the Museum of Gifts to the President and a performing arts center.
 The museum was located on the ground floor of the grand reviewing pavilion where Saddam was known to review the Republican Guard while firing a weapon in the air.
 The museum contained ordinary items donated by Iraqis during his rule.
 Items included cheap plastic ornaments and drawings donated by Iraqi children.